Metaswitch/clearwater-readthedocs/docs/Radius_Authentication.md

 ## Usage

-Once the above is installed and configured, any user provisioned in the RADIUS server can attempt SSH or SFTP access to the configured node, and on providing their password they should be authenticated and logged in, acting as the default Ubuntu user.
+Once the above is installed and configured, any user provisioned in the RADIUS server can attempt SSH or SFTP access to the configured node, and on providing their password they will be authenticated against the details held on the RADIUS server, and logged in, acting as the default Ubuntu user.
 Commands such as `who` or `last` will output the username supplied at login, and this will also be recorded in the auth log `/var/log/auth.log`.

-Any users provisioned locally on the node should see no change to their authentication experience.
+Any users provisioned locally on the node will see no change to their authentication experience.
 By default, RADIUS authentication is set to be a sufficient, but not required condition.
-As such failing to authenticate against the server credentials will cause the authentication attempt to fall back to checking locally provisioned details.
-This can be altered, but is not something we support.
+As such, failing to authenticate against the server credentials will cause the authentication attempt to fall back to checking locally provisioned details.
 See below for further details on configuration options.

-## Common issues
+## Troubleshooting

-* If you are not seeing any traffic reaching your RADIUS server, and entries in `/var/log/auth.log` state that no RADIUS server was reachable, re-check the rADIUS server entry in `/etc/pam_radius_auth.conf`, and ensure that your firewall is configured to allow UDP traffic to the RADIUS server on port 1812.
+* If you are not seeing any traffic reaching your RADIUS server, and entries in `/var/log/auth.log` state that no RADIUS server was reachable, re-check the RADIUS server entry in `/etc/pam_radius_auth.conf`, and ensure that your firewall is configured to allow UDP traffic to the RADIUS server on port 1812.
 * If your RADIUS server is rejecting authentication requests, ensure that the server is configured correctly.

 ## Removal